PIR-IDS/IDS-iOS-App/README.md

 ### Documentation

-To generate the `IDS App.docarchive` documentation file in the `build/Build/Products/Release-iphoneos` directory, use the following command:
+To generate the `IDS App.doccarchive` documentation file in the `build/Build/Products/Release-iphoneos` directory, use the following command:
 ```sh
 xcodebuild ONLY_ACTIVE_ARCH=NO docbuild -configuration Release -target idsapp -scheme idsapp -derivedDataPath build
 ```